uwasystemhealth/FRACAS_Team1/README.md

-# FRACAS Team 1 - Stanley Fluke, James Braunage, Sachin Thekkooden, Stanley Ser, Wenbo Gao, Yanchen Zhao
+# FRACAS Team 1 - Stanley Fluke, James Braunagel, Sachin Thekkooden, Stanley Ser, Wenbo Gao, Yanchen Zhao
 FRACAS for UWA Motorsport

 The University of Western Australia Motorsport club (UWAM) is a student-led club that competes annually in the FSAE-Australasia student design competition.
 This competition involves designing, building and racing a formula-style racecar.
 UWAM is inefficient at transferring experience and technical knowledge from competent members such as current Team Leads to new members.